Main kite season: March-November

 I know many of you would ask why didn’t I mention El Gouna, Safaga, Soma bay, Hamata before.
 I could sit here and just write about them for ages as they are all great spots!
 All have pros and cons, but in general, you will like all of them!

-I loved the sand pad near the Magawish resort as it was the least crowded spot but I don’t have recent information about it how is it now!
+I loved the sand pad near the Magawish resort as it was the least crowded spot but I don’t have recent information about how is it now.

-I’m pretty sure with none of these places you can go wrong!
+I’m pretty sure you can’t go wrong with any of these destinations.

-Many people organize kite safaris with boats this is also a great option to discover the hidden parts of Egypt!
+Many people organize kite safaris with big boats, this is also a great option to discover the hidden parts of Egypt!

 Regarding sightseeing, we can’t give you many advices.
 The Pyramids are far from the sea, so you have to organize a few days near Cairo, if you are planning to see them.
 You can visit a mosque of course, but the truth is for most people a trip to the Egyptian coast mostly consists of sunbathing, playing in the water, relaxing under the umbrellas on the beach and enjoying the all you can eat buffet by the pool.